Hurtak/simple-test-env/README.md

 ### Operating system compatibility

-- Works on Linux
+- Works on Linux & MacOS
-- Should work on MacOS (if somebody can confirm/deny, please create issue)
-- Maybe will work on Windows 10 (if somebody can confirm/deny, please create issue)
+- Maybe works on Windows 10 (if somebody can confirm/deny, please create issue)

 ## Install